 If you select an appliance and click Dashboard, you’ll see a screen filled with information specific to that appliance.
 You can see CPU, Memory, Disk usage, Load Balanced Virtual Server health, HTTP throughput, any outstanding Events and so on.

 Scrolling down you see the software and network information of the appliance and the state of any attached network interfaces.
+Citrix have been adding more information pieces in recent releases of the MAS service.

 Scrolling down further you can see the Licensed Features, Modes and saved/running configuration.
 You can also run a comparison between running and saved configuration.